bohdan508/telegram_transcriber_ua/README.md

+Vibe-coded with Claude for Raspberry Pi

 # voice-text

 Telegram bot that transcribes **Ukrainian voice messages to text**, running **fully locally** on a **Raspberry Pi 5 (4 GB)** with `faster-whisper`.

 Send the bot a voice message → it replies with the transcribed text.
 No cloud STT, no per-request cost.
-See [CLAUDE.md](CLAUDE.md) for design details.

 ## Setup